Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 - Deciding whether a record is a direct sale or freelancer conversion.
 - Storing uploaded documents and returning their server URLs.
 - Commission calculation, approval, payment, and payment status.
+- Re-running lead/referral matching when an existing sale is edited.

 The mobile app must not treat a local placeholder or a local payment status as the final business decision.